 St Catherine’s has a vibrant legal community attributable in part to the fact that the College admits a greater number of students to study the subject in comparison with most other colleges.
 With an annual intake of around 10 undergraduates and as many graduates, it is a diverse community comprised of over 40 students of different ages from all over the world united by a common interest in the study of Law.

 Unusually, St Catherine’s has three permanent Law Fellows (Thomas Adams, Andrew Dickinson and Justine Pila) who teach and research in different, complementary areas.
 This means that, at St Catherine’s, a significant number of the compulsory subjects in the undergraduate law degree are taught by the College fellows, including Administrative Law, Constitutional Law, Contract Law, EU Law, Jurisprudence, Roman Law and Tort.

 At Catz we aim to provide a rigorous and supportive academic environment in which Law Fellows are accessible to students for help with any academic or non-academic issue at all times.
-Beyond formal teaching, the College has a Law Society and a Law Discussion Group and College members take part in a range of mooting activities, including our annual moot with Robinson College, Cambridge.
+Beyond formal teaching, the College has a Law Society and a vibrant community of students.

 We have a strong record of examination results and recognise the achievements of our students through academic scholarships and exhibitions.
 The College has a dedicated Law graduate scholarship, Mr and Mrs Kenny Lam’s Graduate Scholarship in Law.